giuseppebianchi/gssi-infomobility-rfidroute/README.md

 ---
 # Dashboard
 ### Authentication
-The admin area is only reserved to users that works for the public transport agency which provides GTFS data, so creadentials are required for accessing.
+The admin area is only reserved to users that work for the public transport agency which provides GTFS data, so creadentials are required for accessing.

 - RFID
 - SHIFT